michaeljclark/vf128/README.md

 ## format description

-The _vf128_ format is composed of a one byte header that stores the sign, an exponent length (0-3 bytes), and a mantissa length (0-15 bytes).
-An _inline bit_ provides the ability to encode small floating point values plus ±Zero, ±Inf, and ±NaN completely within the header byte itself.
+The _vf128_ format has a one byte header that contains a sign bit, a 2-bit exponent length (0-3 bytes), a 4-bit mantissa length (0-15 bytes) and an _inline bit_ that provides the ability to encode small floating point values plus ±Zero, ±Inf, and ±NaN completely within the header byte.
 When the _inline bit_ is set, a floating-point value with 2-bit exponent and 4-bit mantissa is contained within the header byte.

 | inline | sign   | exponent (len)  | mantissa (len)                  |
 |--------|--------|-----------------|---------------------------------|